kumarlabgit/ESL-PSC/README.md

 If you need to reproduce the results from the initial ESL-PSC manuscript, use version `v0.1.0`.

 ## Citation ##
-If you use this software in your research, please cite our paper:
+If you use ESL-PSC in your research, please cite the original ESL-PSC paper:

 John B. Allard, Sudip Sharma, Ravi Patel, Maxwell Sanderford, Koichiro Tamura, Slobodan Vucetic, Glenn S. Gerhard & Sudhir Kumar.
 Evolutionary sparse learning reveals the shared genetic basis of convergent traits.
 Nature Communications 16, 3217 (2025). https://doi.org/10.1038/s41467-025-58428-8

+If you use the GUI or features introduced in the ESL-PSC Toolkit, such as automatic pair selection, Site Counter, continuous-trait analysis support, or the packaged Toolkit interface, please also cite:

+John B. Allard & Sudhir Kumar.
+ESL-PSC Toolkit: a graphical software environment for linking shared genetic changes to convergent phenotypes. arXiv:2605.27677 (2026). https://doi.org/10.48550/arXiv.2605.27677